ZoraidaVallejo/email/README.md

 - [description] → **According to the mockup, it's a button** → *button* `ᕕ( ՞ ᗜ ՞ )ᕗ`
 - [counter] → **This is the first button of many more** → *01*

+Avoid using any of the following names, **they will be ignore when uploading to the server**:

+- welcome-background-01-a.png

 ## How to use